 DD: District Director (formerly District Governor) District Role, part of the Trio) — the top leadership position in a District.
 Toastmasters International has 90+ Districts worldwide, encompassing 14,000+ clubs in 120+ countries.

 DivD: Division Director (formerly Division Governor) — top leadership role in a Division.

 DPR: District Performance Report — a report that gives an overview of the progress a District is making in it’s leadership/training goals.

 DTM: Distinguished Toastmaster — an individual who has achieved both ACG (ATM-G) and ALS (AL) distinctions; the top award earned in the Communication and Leadership Tracks.

-EC: Executive Committee (club or District) — a team of officers that work behind the scenes to help a club/District achieve goals and run smoothly.
+DC: District Council— a team of officers that work behind the scenes to help a club/District achieve goals and run smoothly.